Feedback: Your Comments

 After the MNRR failed, their locomotives sat derelict in the yard in Tulelake CA for quite some time.
 Except for the 1011, which still sat deteriorating on the siding at Canby, having had its horns and other equipment stolen.

-At some point, the 1011 was repaired and the Modoc Northern markings were painted out and it went to work for Lake Railway, running from Lakeview, Oregon to Alturas, California and Perez, California, as LRY 1011
+As time went on, long after the demise of the Modoc Northern Railroad, the 1011 was repaired and the Modoc Northern markings were painted out and it went to work for Lake Railway, running from Lakeview, Oregon to Alturas, California and Perez, California, as LRY 1011

 Then in 2013, the 1011 was shipped out of Klamath Falls, and eventually became Columbia Grain's 1011, as you saw it in Portland. (http://trainweb.org/rosters/columbiagrain1011.html).

 From your photo, I see that it now bears CCET reporting marks, which I find curious as that is Cincinnati East Terminal Railway.
 So, I researched CCET and found that it is one of Frontier Railway's properties, so I suspect that Columbia Grain is leasing it from Frontier.
 Incidentally, Frontier also ran Lake County Railway, so I can presume that Frontier acquired the 1011 after Modoc Northern's demise.
 That's something I'd not known before -- one never stops learning and I have you to thank for expanding my knowledge!

 And that's all I know about the 1011.